junxit/us-congress-bills-117/bill.md

 > - **(f)** *Information sharing* As part of the program, the Secretary shall support the gathering, analysis, and dissemination of information on best practices for developing and operating successful regional clean energy innovation partnerships.
 > - **(g)** *Metrics* In evaluating a grant renewals under subsection (d)(8), the Secretary shall work with program evaluation experts to develop and make publicly available metrics to assess the progress of a regional clean energy innovation partnership towards achieving the purposes of the program in subsection (c).
 Such metrics may include—
 >   - **(1)** the number and quality of—
->     - **(A)** new clean energy companies created in the region as a result of activities carried out under the regional clean energy innovation partnership;
+>     - **(A)** new clean energy companies created in the region as a result of activities carried out under the regional clean energy innovation partnership, including those created or preserved through employee ownership and cooperative development;
 >     - **(B)** new or expanded workforce development or training programs; and
 >     - **(C)** support services provided to clean energy technology developers in the region;
 >   - **(2)** changes in clean energy employment in the region as a result of activities carried out under the regional clean energy innovation partnership; and